Keisha Grant is an anchor for NBC Connecticut. She can be seen weeknights at 6 and 11 p.m. alongside co-anchor Gerry Brooks.

 Recently, Keisha was honored by the NAACP for her commitment to community involvement.
 She has also been honored with awards from several other organizations including The Ohio Valley Chapter of The National Academy of Television Arts and Sciences, The Society of Professional Journalists and MADD.

-Keisha resides in the Farmington Valley with her husband and their two cats.
+Keisha lives in the Farmington Valley with her husband, daughter and their two cats.